 Go into your bathroom right before midnight and stand in front of the mirror.
 Turn off the lights and close your eyes.
 When the clock strikes midnight, open your eyes and you should see the Devil in the mirror.

-This Japanese fortune telling game has a scary reputation for past games going awry.
-If you’re still up for playing, we urge you to remember than no one can actually predict the future.
+This Japanese fortune-telling game has a scary reputation for past games going awry.
+If you’re still up for playing, we urge you to remember that no one can actually predict the future.

 9. Red Book